SDA-SE/defectdojo-client/README.md

 # DefectDojo Java Client Library
-This repository uses OWASP SecureCodeBox library for API calls against OWASP DefectDojo.
+This repository uses OWASP SecureCodeBox defectdojo client library for API calls against OWASP DefectDojo.
 It is especially useful for Jenkins builds in the Jenkinsfile.

-# Jenkins integration

 # Development
 * `defectdojo.groovy` simulates Jenkins, all parameters (e.g. token) needs to be adjusted here
-* Build libs in engine folder
 * Copy libs and run
 `/copyLibs.bash && groovy defectdojo.groovy`